Black Diamond Glidelite Mix STS Review

 Along with the other Black Diamond skins, the Glidelite Mix product is universally compatible.
 All Black Diamond skins are equal in this regard.

-These are not the least expensive skins we tested, but they are close.
-As a top scoring product, they are priced very well.
+As a top scoring product, these are priced very well.
 One caveat worth mentioning is that the mohair component of skins wears out with usage.
 Full mohair skins show wear in just a couple of weeks of heavy use and start to suffer in performance after a heavy season or two.
 It is harder to assess wear on the mixed skins, but it is surely happening.
-Very few tour often and hard enough to wear out skins, even pure mohair skins, faster than they wish to upgrade skis, but it does affect the value.
+Few folks tour often and hard enough to wear out skins, even pure mohair skins, faster than they wish to upgrade skis, but it does affect the value.
 Pure nylon skins will last longer than anything with any amount of mohair.
-That being said, the performance advantages of the Glidelite Mix skins is worth a few extra dollars and the minor durability compromise.
+Still, we think the performance advantages of the Glidelite Mix skins is worth a few extra dollars and the minor durability compromise.
 For absolute value, full nylon has to be a little better, but we aren't keen on the performance and portability compromises therein.